MatteoMagnini/talk-2024-aequitas/content/_index.md

 #### AutoML for fairness {.accent}

 Because the training of ML models requires many hyperparameters -- and with the addition of fairness constraints there is usually one more -- we want to use AutoML tools to study the **convergence of the best hyperparameters** and how well they perform.
-In this way we can fairly compare different fairness techniques and understand which one is the best for a task.
+In this way we can fairly compare different fairness techniques and understand which one is the best.

 {{% /fragment %}}
 {{% /row %}}